-Samsung MU9000 is the flagship of Samsung’s 2017 premium UHD TV lineup while Samsung Q7F is the lowest model of Samsung QLED TV.
-In the marketplace, there are 3 screen sizes options for both including 55 Inch (UN55MU9000 vs QN55Q7F), 65 Inch (UN65MU9000 vs QN65Q7F), and 75 Inch (UN75MU9000 vs QN75Q9F).
-With the same price, Q7F series is sold hundreds dollar more expensive than MU9000, depend on the screen sizes.
-The bigger the screen sizes, their difference in price is more significant.
-So, what technologies and features which offered by them and what are their differences?
+The Samsung MU9000 is the flagship of Samsung’s 2017 premium UHD TV lineup while the Samsung Q7F is the lowest priced model of the Samsung QLED TV lineup.
+In the marketplace, there are 3 screen size options for both including a 55 Inch (UN55MU9000 vs QN55Q7F), a 65 Inch (UN65MU9000 vs QN65Q7F), and a 75 Inch (UN75MU9000 vs QN75Q9F).
+For pricing, the Q7F series is more expensive than the MU9000 and the difference depends on the screen size.
+The bigger the screen size, their difference in price is more significant.
+So what technology and features are offered by and what is a better choice for you?

-On its panel, Samsung MU9000 uses VA panel technology with edge-lit LED backlight and local dimming technology (Precision Black).
-Maximized by Triple Black Extreme technology, this makes the contrast and black level produced by MU9000 is really strong and deep for LED TV.
-On the other hand, for delivering bright peak luminance, it is powered by Peak Illuminator Pro, result in very bright peak brightness for fighting the glare in bright room.
-Combination of bright peak brightness, strong contrast, and wide color gamut results in amazing picture quality on its screen, no matter the light condition of the room where they are used.
-But unfortunately, since it uses VA panel technology, its side viewing angle coverage is poor.
-This makes when watched from an angle, the picture displayed on its screen doesn’t look as good as when watched from center and front.
+For its display panel, the Samsung MU9000 uses VA panel technology with an edge-lit LED backlight and local dimming technology (Precision Black).
+Maximized by Triple Black Extreme technology, this makes the contrast and black level produced by the MU9000 to be strong and deep for an LED TV.
+For delivering bright peak luminance, it’s powered by Peak Illuminator Pro, resulting in a very bright peak brightness for fighting glare in a bright room.
+The combination of bright peak brightness, strong contrast, and wide color gamut results in an amazing picture quality on screen, no matter the light condition of the room used.
+Unfortunately, since it uses a VA panel technology, its side viewing angle coverage is poor.
+This means that when watched from an angle, the picture displayed on screen doesn’t look as good as when watched from the center and front.

-Samsung MU9000 is a good TV when used for watching sport program or other fast paced movies due it has low pixel response time which maximized by Motion Rate 240 Hz technology based on native 120 Hz refresh rate panel.
-Not only that, it is also a good TV when used for watching 24p movies due its ability to remove the judder from any source.
-Meanwhile, for playing games, although not the best, its pixel response time is quite low, makes playing game on MU9000 feel responsively without laggy.
-And as its smart TV platform, MU9000 features Tizen 2017 OS that offers fast, responsive, and attractive smart TV experience with a lot of useful apps available.
+The Samsung MU9000 is a good TV when used for watching sports programs and other fast paced movies since it has a low pixel response time that is maximized by Motion Rate 240 Hz technology based on a native 120 Hz refresh rate panel.
+Not only that, it’s also a good TV when used for watching 24p movies due its ability to remove the judder from any source.
+For playing games although not exactly the best, its pixel response time is quite low, making game play on the MU9000 to feel responsive without lag.
+For its smart TV platform, the MU9000 features the Tizen 2017 OS that offers a fast, responsive, and attractive smart TV experience with a lot of useful apps available.

-As we have mentioned, Samsung Q7F is the lowest model of Samsung’s 2017 QLED TV lineup.
-As a part of QLED TV which carries the name of Quantum Dot, Samsung’s advanced Quantum Dot technology becomes the mainstay technology of Q7F.
-And driven by Q 4K Color Drive Elite, it can almost perfectly cover colors in DCI P3 colors space that makes it is including TVs with the best rendition of colors.
-Also still focus on HDR, Samsung Q7F is powered by Q 4K HDR Elite as its HDR processor.
-But unlike the competitors like LG OLED TV or Sony X930E series which already support Dolby Vision, Q7F doesn’t yet Dolby Vision and only supports HDR 10 and HLG format only.
+As mentioned, the Samsung Q7F is the lowest priced model of Samsung’s 2017 QLED TV lineup.
+QLED TV is Samsung’s advanced Quantum Dot technology and is the mainstay technology of the Q7F.
+Driven by the Q 4K Color Drive Elite, it can almost perfectly display color in DCI P3 color space that makes it including TVs with the best rendition of color.
+With a focus on HDR, the Samsung Q7F is powered by Q 4K HDR Elite as its HDR processor.
+But unlike the competitors (like the LG OLED TV and the Sony X930E series which supports Dolby Vision), Q7F doesn’t yet Dolby Vision and only supports HDR 10 and HLG format only.
 Nevertheless, HDR performance that offered is really great, allow you to enjoy HDR entertainment like what intended.

-Like MU9000 series, Samsung Q7F also uses VA panel technology with Edge Lit LED backlight on its panel.
+Like MU9000 series, the Samsung Q7F also uses a VA panel technology with Edge Lit LED backlight on its panel.
 Additionally, it also has local dimming technology called (precision black).
-Nevertheless, it comes with higher version (pro version) that has more dimming zones.
-But unfortunately, Samsung don’t clearly reveal how many dimming zones for each.
-Meanwhile, for maximizing contrast ratio and black level produced, there are also the number of Samsung’s advanced technology like Supreme UHD Dimming, Contrast Enhancer, and Q 4K Elite Black technology.
-On the other hand, for maximizing its performance in a bright room, there are also some advanced technologies behind it like Ultra Clear Panel, Peak Illuminator Pro, and more.
-Combination of bright peak brightness, good black uniformity, strong contrast, and excellent rendition of colors certainly makes the picture displayed on its screen looks absolutely amazing.
-But even so, like MU9000, its side viewing angle coverage is poor, makes the picture looks degraded when viewed from an angle.
+It also comes with a higher version (pro version) that has more dimming zones.
+Unfortunately, Samsung does not clearly reveal how many dimming zones for each.
+For maximizing contrast ratio and black level produced, there is also Samsung’s advanced technology like Supreme UHD Dimming, Contrast Enhancer, and Q 4K Elite Black technology.
+For maximizing performance in a bright room, there are some advanced technologies behind it like the Ultra Clear Panel, Peak Illuminator Pro, and more.
+The combination of bright peak brightness, good black uniformity, strong contrast, and excellent rendition of color makes the picture displayed on screen to look absolutely amazing.
+But even so, like the MU9000, its side viewing angle coverage is poor, making the picture look degraded when viewed from an angle.

-For maximizing its performance when playing fast paced contents or 24p movies, Samsung Q7F is also powered by Motion Rate 240 technology based on native 120 Hz refresh rate panel.
-Paired to its pixel response time, result in very smooth and clear picture quality with virtually no motion blur when used for watching sport or other fast paced videos.
-Its performance when playing 24p videos is also great, allow you to enjoy 24p movies from any source with judder-free.
-Additionally, its input lag is also low at any source and similar to MU9000, makes it is very comfortable when used for playing any kind of games with any resolution, even for fast games.
-And like MU9000, it also comes with Tizen OS as its smart TV platform with metal-finished smart remote.
+For maximizing performance when playing fast paced content or 24p movies, the Samsung Q7F is also powered by Motion Rate 240 technology based on a native 120 Hz refresh rate panel.
+Paired to its pixel response time, results in a very smooth and clear picture quality with virtually no motion blur when used for watching sports and other fast paced video.
+Its performance when playing 24p video is also great, allowing you to enjoy 24p movies from any source with judder-free.
+Additionally its input lag is low for any source and similar to the MU9000, making it is very enjoyable when playing any kind of game with any resolution, even fast games.
+And like the MU9000, it also comes with the Tizen OS for its smart TV platform with a metal-finished smart remote.